edouardfouche/arxiv-information-explosion/README.md

-# ArXiv and the Information Explosion
+# arXiv and the Information Explosion

-Hello, welcome to the companion repository for my blog post: [ArXiv and the Information Explosion](https://edouardfouche.com/ArXiv-and-the-Information-Explosion/).
+Hello, welcome to the companion repository for my blog post: [arXiv and the Information Explosion](https://edouardfouche.com/arXiv-and-the-Information-Explosion/).

 **Requirements:** Python 3, Jupyter notebooks (you may simply get [Anaconda](https://www.anaconda.com/) ^^)